Travel, experience, conserve with

 Among the world’s finest destinations for mammals, Colombia is home to a mouth-watering array of rarities, including spectacled bear, mountain tapir and an extensive array of primates, all alongside some world-class birds and scenery.

-Colombia has the greatest diversity of bird species of any country, and when mammal activity is quiet, we will invariably turn our attention to the huge variety of bird species on show.
+In addition to the mammals, Colombia is famous for having the greatest diversity of bird species of any country, and when mammal activity is quiet, we will invariably turn our attention to the huge variety of bird species on show.
+Highlights on this itinerary include the dazzling multicoloured tanager, sword-billed hummingbird and red-ruffed fruitcrow.
+Extensions before and after the tour give you the chance of seeing even more endemic primates, including the fabulous cotton-top tamarin.
+Contact us for more details.

 Typical Itinerary